annedorko/mindfulqueer/_posts/2018-01-13-affirmations-for-success.md

 * I _am_ focusing on what I can control.
 * I can control the way I spend my time.
 * I am unlimited in what I can achieve.
+* Success and money come easily to me.

 Then, here is a big handful of affirmations I’ve found to try out throughout the rest of the year: